ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 be passed to a peer via a signalling protocol, such as SIP or WebRTC, to configure the remote.

+\[NOTE: This API is sufficient for TCP-style simultaneous open, but should be considered experimental for ICE-like protocols.]

 ## Connection Groups {#groups}